 Will Car Insurance Cover an Ambulance Ride?

 In the United States, car insurance covers both vehicle damage and medical bills.
 What happens if you need to take an ambulance after a car accident?
-Will car insurance cover an ambulance ride?
+Will your car insurance cover an ambulance ride?
+How about your health insurance?
 Or will you need to pay for the ambulance ride out of pocket?

 Different types of insurance cover different types of ambulance rides.
 Today, we’re explaining everything you need to know about how car insurance covers ambulance rides in the United States.

 Car Insurance Will Cover Ambulance Rides When Medically Necessary